 The parade was just underway, and right across from us, a huge American flag hung from the extended ladder of a fire truck; its height competing with that of the church steeple behind it.
 Beneath this flag was a memorial wall with names painted across it.
 And then it began…

 Before I could catch my breath, bagpipes were playing, firefighters were standing at attention, and my eyes had begun to mist inexplicably.
-I held on tightly to the arms of the stroller to brace myself.
+I held on tightly to the arms of the stroller.
 Maybe it was the heat.